cloudxabide/matrix.lab-OCP3/RunTheJewels.md

 # run Foo/all_the_playbooks.sh
 #  which have single digit numerical prefix and the name of the playbook in the log filename
 sh ~/matrix.lab/Foo/all_the_playbooks.sh
+# there is a script that updates the proxy (again), which means you also need to update the proxy (again) from the process above

 nohup ansible-playbook -i ${INVENTORY} ${PLAYBOOKS}openshift-checks/health.yml -vvv | tee ${LOGDIR}/05-pbs-healthcheck-`date +%F`.logs &
 ```